-According to Segall, Positive Egalitarianism "probably" ranks Z as better than A from the point of view of equality even when the lives in Z are barely worth living since Z "contains many more relations of equality" as compared to A.39 Hence, Positive Egalitarianism implies that Z is better than A in one respect, namely in respect to egalitarian concerns, that is, Repugnant Equality.
-He finds this implication counterintuitive.40
+According to Segall, positive egalitarianism 'probably' ranks Z as better than A from the point of view of equality even when the lives in Z are barely worth living since Z 'contains many more relations of equality' as compared to A.45 Hence, positive egalitarianism implies that Z is better than A in one respect, namely in respect of egalitarian concerns, that is, repugnant equality.
+He finds this implication counterintuitive.46

-Repugnant Equality is a variation of Derek Parfit's well-known Repugnant Conclusion.41 It is also, in a way, a version of the levelling down objection.
-According to the levelling down objection, one cannot make a situation better in any respect by only decreasing welfare of the better off (to the same level as the worse off).
+Repugnant equality is a variation of Derek Parfit's well-known repugnant conclusion.47 It is also structurally analogous to the levelling down objection in the following sense.
+According to the levelling down objection, one cannot make a situation better in any respect by only decreasing the welfare of the better-off (to the same level as the worse-off).
 Many conceptions of the value of equality, like those discussed here, have this implication, but, along with many egalitarians, we don't find the objection persuasive.
-It would be a different matter if a theory implied that it was all things considered better to level down, which of course would be highly counterintuitive.42 Likewise, it doesn't follow from Repugnant Equality that one has to accept that Z is better than A all things considered but only that Z is better in one respect.
-We reject the first position but, pace Segall, don't find the other position counterintuitive.
+It would be a different matter if a theory implied that it was all things considered better to level down, which of course would be highly counterintuitive.48 Likewise, it doesn't follow from repugnant equality that one has to accept that Z is better than A all things considered, but only that Z is better in one respect.
+We reject the former value judgement but, pace Segall, don't find the latter one counterintuitive.

-The very idea that it can be a decisive argument against a theory that it implies that an outcome is better or worse in one respect is often question-begging.
+Actually, the very idea that it can be a decisive argument against a theory that it implies that an outcome is better or worse in one respect is often question-begging.
 The reason is that this kind of objection can be launched against any theory according to which the value can vary in at least two dimensions.
 This is, however, an unsurprising feature of such theories.
-Take Hedonistic Total Utilitarianism, according to which the value of an outcome is determined by the total sum of pleasure over pain,
+Take hedonistic total utilitarianism, according to which the value of an outcome is determined by the total sum of pleasure over pain, as an example.
+Consider the value of adding a person with negative lifetime total sum of pleasure and pain.
+Of course, this would be all things considered bad according to hedonistic total utilitarianism.
+However, assume that this life involves one minute of pleasure in addition to all the pain and suffering.
+Then it is true that in one respect, from the perspective of hedonistic total utilitarianism, it is good to add this life because one minute of pleasure is added to the world.
+Clearly, this isn't much of an objection to very well be imprecise and vague, which can be handled by some of the standard approaches to vagueness, such as the supervaluationist account.
+Thanks to an anonymous reviewer for raising this issue.